2020 goal ideas for a productive and meaningful year

 - Going out to lunch with a family member

-Intend to do 10-14 of these smaller activities in your 19 for 2019, depending on your comfort level.
+Intend to do 11-15 of these smaller activities for your 20 goals in 2020, depending on your comfort level.

 For mid-range tasks that take anywhere between one week and one month, you should make sure that you aren’t filling up every month in your calendar with these types of items.
 Examples include: